-Adoption of the proposed resolution would allow the City Council and City boards, commissions, and committees to continue to meet remotely, without adhering to the regular teleconference rules, for an additional 30 days following Council action (through May 12, 2022).
+Adoption of the proposed resolution would allow the City Council and City boards, commissions, and committees to continue to meet remotely, without adhering to the regular teleconference rules, for an additional 30 days following Council action.
+Although Council adopted a similar resolution two weeks ago, staff is bringing forward this resolution now to avoid a gap in the suspension of the teleconferencing rules given the timing of the Council's first June meeting.
 Under the resolution, Council could elect to meet entirely remotely or in a hybrid format with some Councilmembers attending in-person and some attending virtually.
 With a hybrid meeting, the public would be able to provide public comment either in-person or virtually.
 However, City boards, commissions and committees would continue to meet entirely remotely, as they have done since March 2020.